 Monday.com provides a full refund should you change your mind during the first 30 days after purchasing a yearly account.
 Simply cancel the account and get in touch with support, explaining the reason for your cancellation.
 After 30 days, you’re no longer entitled to a refund.
 You can use the features you paid for until the billing period runs out.

 It’s undeniable that both tools are great at what they do, however…

 If you’re a freelancer and want a tool to help manage your portfolio, workflows, and store all your info in one place, Airtable is a better bet.
-It offers a fantastic suite of features and is single-user friendly (especially in comparison to Monday.com).
-Not to mention, it’s cheaper and focuses more on storing and organizing tasks and providing real-time team collaboration tools.
+It offers a fantastic suite of distinct feature sets and is single-user friendly (especially in comparison to Monday.com).
+Not to mention, it’s cheaper and focuses more on storing and organizing tasks and providing real-time team collaboration tool functionality.